Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 3. Cat-Cow Pose

-It can be good to stretch your back when lying down too much.
+It’s beneficial to stretch your back when lying down too much.
 Do the cat-cow yoga position to stretch your back.
 This position also helps your baby get into a more optimal birthing position and can decrease back labor.27

 Pregnant woman stretching her back in hands and knees position on her bed.